profile

 My surgery was scheduled for December 15, 2020.
 COVID restrictions allowed Dusty only 15 minutes with me beforehand.
 The helplessness in his eyes as I was wheeled away is burned in my memory.

 During surgery, I had a severe allergic reaction to the blue dye used to trace lymph nodes, and they nearly had to stop.
 Thankfully, the team stabilized me and removed the tumor, precancerous cells and three lymph nodes.
-Only one lymph node had microscopic cancer cells, which indicated we had caught it in time before the disease spread and became much more serious.
+Only one lymph node had microscopic cancer cells, which indicated we had caught it in time before the disease could spread and become much more serious.

 A week later, as I removed the bandages and got a glimpse of what my breasts now looked like, I was disheartened.
 They were deformed and misshapen, with angry red scars, stitches and bruises.